 Since 2014, the Rural Agri-Innovation Network has been undertaking regional tile drainage and land clearing projects on Manitoulin Island and within the Algoma District.

-The Northern Ontario Heritage Fund Corp. will fund 50 percent of land clearing and/or tile drainage contractor costs (including materials) to a maximum of $500 per acre.
-For more info on the program, download: NOHFC Funding Support for Agricultural Projects.
+The Northern Ontario Heritage Fund Corp. will fund 50 percent of tile drainage contractor costs (including materials) to a maximum of $500 per acre.
+Download: NOHFC Funding Support for Agricultural Projects.
 Land Clearing projects are no longer funded through this program.

 |PROJECT||LOCATION||FUNDING RECEIVED||TILE DRAINAGE (ACRES)||LAND CLEARING (ACRES)|